lucyzhang95/HMDB_v5/README.md

 - No hit names after ETE3 and Entrez mapping: 49
 - text2term mapped unique microbes: 23
 - text2term mapped unique microbes are wrong: 8
-- text2term manually override microbes: 7
+- text2term manually overrides microbes: 7
 - text2term manually deleted microbe: 1
 - text2term final mapped unique microbes: 22
 - No hit names after ETE3, Entrez, and text2term: 27
 - Manually mapped taxon names: 25
-- Total mapped microbes: 360 (360/387 = ~93%) → *Due to manual map, some of the taxon names get broader from strains in species, so there are 24 duplicates, the unique microbes without these duplicates are 360
+- Total mapped microbes: 360 (360/387 = ~93%)
+**Due to manual mapping, some taxon names were broadened from strain level to species level, resulting in 24 duplicates.
+After removing these, the total number of unique microbes is 360.*
 - Unique microbes used for getting taxon info via biothings: 360
 - NCIT mapped descriptions: 141 (54 are species, 74 are genus, 13 are taxon groups, and other ranks)
-- Microbe **description** in records (with duplications): 646
+- Microbial **description** in records (with duplications): 646
-- Unique microbe **description** in records: 135
+- Unique microbial **description** in records: 135

 ```json
 {